2022 HAPO Columbia Cup

 The other unique quality of the hydroplane is the wall of water it throws in its wake.
 Called a roostertail, it trails hundreds of feet behind the boat and represents a unique obstacle to the racers on the course.
 Getting too close to another boats roostertail can result a boat’s engine getting clogged with water and stalling.
 That represents the best case scenario.
 Taking a full blast of another hydroplanes wake can results in thousands of dollars of boat damage.

 One thing the 2.5 Mile Columbia Cup course has always been renowned for is speed.
 Boats tend to post their fastest qualifying times of the year at the Columbia Cup.
-This course has been the fastest on the circuit for the last three years.
+This course has been the fastest on the circuit for the last five years.
 If you want to see the fastest race of the year, attend the Columbia Cup.
 With the increased speed comes increased danger.
 A nudge of water from a roostertail, an inopportune roller, or a gust of wind and suddenly a hydroplane might be making an unscheduled appearance in the yearly air show.
 Fortunately, the safety advances in the sport have shielded the drivers from serious injury during these circumstances.